Revealing Excited States of Rotational Bose-Einstein Condensates: RESULTS AND DISCUSSION

-\textit{Results.}---To illustrate a stationary state $\phi$, the particle density $|\phi|^2$ is plotted in $D=[-8,8]^2$.
+To illustrate a vortex state $\phi$, the particle density $|\phi|^2$ of each state is plotted in $D$ within a common color bar.
 Quantized vortices locate at points where $|\phi|^2=0$ and can be further classified according to their winding numbers.
-The \emph{winding number} is an important feature of a quantized vortex, defined as how many times of $2\pi$ that the argument of $\phi$ changes around this vortex.
+The \emph{winding number} (topological charge) is an important feature of a quantized vortex, defined as how many times of $2\pi$ that the argument of $\phi$ changes around this vortex.
 The ground state at $\Omega=0$, denoted as \textsf{O}, has no vortices.
 To distinguish various vortex states, we denote ``\textsf{P}'' as a vortex of a winding number $+1$, and ``\textsf{N}'' as a $-1$ vortex.
 The number of multiple vortices is attached as subscripts.
+For example, \textsf{P}$_{\textsf2}$ represents two $+1$ vortices near the center.
 For multiply vortices (high winding numbers), we denote ``\textsf{P}$^m$'' as a $+m$ vortex.

-Because of the trapping potential $V$, the majority of particle density lies inside a circle $\{\|\bm x\|=4\}$, while vortices of some states locate outside nearby this circle.
+Because of the trapping potential $V$, the majority of particle density lies inside a circle $\{\bm x\in\mathbb{R}^2: \|\bm x\|=4\}$, while vortices of some states locate outside nearby this circle.
 Therefore, we use ``\textsf{s}'' to separate vortices near the center and at the side.
-For example, \textsf{P$_{\mathsf2}$} has two $+1$ vortices near the center, while \textsf{sP$_{\mathsf2}$} has two $+1$ side vortices near the circle. \textsf{NP$_{\mathsf4}$} has a $-1$ vortex in the center with four $+1$ vortices surrounded nearby, while four $+1$ vortices of \textsf{NsP$_{\mathsf4}$} locate outside.
+For example, \textsf{P$_{\textsf2}$} has two $+1$ vortices near the center, while \textsf{sP$_{\textsf2}$} has two $+1$ side vortices near the circle. \textsf{NP$_{\textsf4}$} has a $-1$ central vortex with four $+1$ vortices surrounded nearby, while four $+1$ vortices of \textsf{NsP$_{\textsf4}$} locate outside.

 In the absence of rotation ($\Omega=0$), both \textsf{P} and \textsf{N} exist as 2-saddles.
 With a positive frequency $\Omega$, vortices with positive winding numbers will be energetically favorable compared to those with negative winding numbers.
-Excited states of BECs possess a variety of vortex structures.
-By constructing solution landscapes, four excitation mechanisms can be summarized to generate a high-energy excited state from a low-energy state.
-Without loss of generality, we show results at two frequencies, $\Omega=0.3$ and $0.45$, as illustrations.